 Everyone loves to snorkel with Manatees.
 There’s nothing like grabbing an old flotation device, tugging on a snorkeling mask, and hooking up a tube to swim with manatees.
 From fascinating plant life to curious ocean animals, you can see it all.
 I’ve been snorkeling off the coast of the Bahamas and the shores of Hawaii.
 I’ve even swam around in the waters of Italy, Spain, and Greece.
 There is so much to see and do while snorkeling!

-But I have never experienced anything like snorkeling with manatees.
+But I have never experienced anything like snorkeling with the manatees.

 No, I am not talking about sting rays or sharks or sea lions—all of which, though sometimes friendly in captivity, are not-so friendly in the wild.
 I’m talking about the one-and-only manatee.
-Snorkeling with manatees is a must-do for everyone; here’s why!
+Going snorkeling with manatees is a must-do for everyone; here’s why!

 But first… what even is a manatee?

 Manatees are large aquatic mammals frequently referred to as sea cows.
 Manatees get this nickname because they are big, slow, and spend up to seven hours a day grazing on sea grasses.
 Doesn’t that remind you of cows?
 They have a gentle temperament and spend most of their time swimming around in search of food and warm water.

 Have you ever seen what a manatee looks like?
 They look a little like a hippo, a seal, and a household dog mixed.
 They’re large animals that can reach up to as long as 13 feet and can weight anywhere from 1,000 to 3,500 pounds.
 A bottlenose dolphin weighs somewhere between 350 to 1,400 pounds.
 A manatee can weigh up to 2,000 more pounds than those dolphins!
 Up close, manatees seem massive!